 The frogmen piled up the captured ammo and weapons and set explosive charges to destroy it on a five-minute delay.

 After the long climb earlier that night, adrenaline took them down in just three hours.
-Everyone was shattered, smashing some gels and water and trying to get some energy back into their bodies.
+The men were shattered, they had some gels and water, trying to replace some of the energy lost from the night’s work.

 The enemy lost seventeen fighters that evening with a further seven or eight possibly killed by the AC-130.